ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 # Introduction

-The More Instant Messaging Interoperability (MIMI) protocol enables providers of end-to-end encrypted instant messaging to interoperate.
+The More Instant Messaging Interoperability (MIMI) transport protocol enables providers of end-to-end encrypted instant messaging to interoperate.
 As described in the MIMI architecture {{?I-D.barnes-mimi-arch}}, group chats and direct messages are described in terms of "rooms".
 Each MIMI protocol room is hosted at a single